tanjoewel/TMS/assignment3.md

   - Hence, we are kind of screwed if we want to scale up the app, because in a monolith everything is in the controller.
 - The solution is to take **parts** of the controller that cannot perform (perhaps it is a complex part of the controller that does a lot of work), and turn it into a **microservice**.

+## As with everything, there are advantages and disadvantages.
+Here are some advantages of using a monolithic architecure

 ## Microservices

 - The annoying thing about understanding microservices is that there is no agreed upon universal definition of what it is.
 Instead, it is probably more appropriate to understand microservices through things like its structure, benefits and ideas.